0xPolygon/polygon-docs/docs/pos/architecture/bor/index.md

 ## Proposers and Producers Selection

-Block Producers for the Bor layer are a committee selected from the Validator pool on the basis of their stake, which happens at regular intervals and is shuffled periodically.
+Block Producers for the Bor layer are a committee selected from the validator pool on the basis of their stake, which happens at regular intervals and is shuffled periodically.
 These intervals are decided by the Validator's governance with regard to dynasty and network.

 The ratio of Stake/Staking power specifies the probability to be selected as a member of the block producer committee.